bitemyapp/learnhaskell/README.md

 ### Debian

 #### GHC Repository for debian stable
-If you use debian stable, it is easier to use this: http://deb.haskell.org/.
-After installing GHC:
+If you use Debian stable, it is easier to use http://deb.haskell.org/.
+To use this:
-- Get `cabal-install` source at https://www.haskell.org/cabal/download.html
+- Add the line `deb http://deb.haskell.org/stable/ ./` to `/etc/apt/sources.list`
-- Run `bootstrap.sh`
+- run `sudo apt-get update`
-- Run `cabal update && cabal install cabal cabal-install alex happy`
+- run `sudo apt-get install ghc-7.8.3 happy alex cabal-install`

 #### Using Ubuntu PPA
 If you're not using stable, you can follow the same steps as Ubuntu, but has to execute an additional command.
 Immediately after `sudo add-apt-repository -y ppa:hvr/ghc` is ran, run: